M.S. Degree with a Major in Sociology

 What You'll Learn

-The Master of Science degree in sociology focuses on applying sociology to work and organizational settings.
-Students in the program develop critical thinking skills, learn to gather and use data, develop keen skills in research and evaluation, become proficient in sociological theory, sharpen professional writing skills, and become skilled at addressing issues related to multiculturalism and diversity.
+The Master of Science degree in Sociology allows students to use the quantitative and qualitative research skills learned in the classroom to address complex problems in the wider world.
+Students in the program learn to analyze, interpret, and contextualize data in a way that is desirable across a range of professions.
+Our graduates have advanced critical thinking skills, are adept in research design and methodologies, have sharpened professional writing skills, and are experts at addressing issues related to multiculturalism and diversity.
 Graduates are prepared to become competent practitioners and scholars in applied and academic settings.

 - Human Resources Manager